Acupuncture effective on many points

 Posted on 02/01/2020 in Current Affairs

 The New Year has begun!
 We have rolled into the new Twenties over the oil balls.
-After the Roaring Twenties of the previous century, it could now be the Transition Twenties.
-Because everything must change; we are all in one big transition event.
+After the Roaring Twenties of the previous century, these could now be the Transition Twenties.
+Because everything must be different; we are all in one big transition event.

-On our own little square meter, we have more or less lined up the resolutions.
-Eating healthier, quitting smoking, less alcohol, and more exercise are standard in the top ten.
-In January, encouraged by media campaigns and challenges, we will fight.
+On our own little square meter, we have more or less lined up the good intentions.
+Eating healthier, quitting smoking, consuming less alcohol, and exercising more are standard in the top ten.
+In January, encouraged by media campaigns and challenges, we will engage in the battle.

 Struggle?
 Challenge!

-That sounds intense and maybe even discouraging to start with.
+That sounds intense to start with and maybe even discouraging.
 Does it have to be a fight then?
 Let's be honest, breaking habits, overcoming an addiction, that does require something from you.
-Conviction for example, and willpower, asking for help or support, finding a buddy to take on the challenge together.
+Conviction, for example, and willpower, asking for help or support, finding a buddy to take on the challenge together.

 When the penny drops

-That doesn't mean there won't be a difficult moment.
-Then think back to the moment when it clicked for you.
+That doesn't mean there won't be a difficult moment at some point.
+Think back to the moment when it all clicked for you.
 Why are you doing this again?
-Consider what you have already gained from it, what benefits are within reach, and if necessary, call in reinforcements.
+Consider what you have already gained, what benefits are within reach, and seek help if needed.
 Acupuncture is a good support in this process.
 Make an appointment with an acupuncturist near you.
-Also handy: below you will find a link to Acupressure for withdrawal symptoms.
-The Stoptober blog provides some tips for difficult moments.
+Also useful: below you will find a link to Acupressure for withdrawal symptoms.
+The Stoptober blog offers some tips for difficult moments.

-Unanesthetized - podcast series by Erik Jan Harmens on alcohol and other addictive substances (for example, available on Spotify)
+Unanesthetized – podcast series by Erik Jan Harmens on alcohol and other addictive substances (listen, for example, via Spotify)

-Recommended: episode 7: Drink was that safe cocoon for Henriette
+Recommended: episode 7: Alcohol was that safe cocoon for Henriette

 You Tube: keyword addiction

-For example, this quite nice animation: how does an addiction work
+For example, this quite fun animation: how addiction works

-And have a look at the University of the Netherlands and of Flanders, and at Ted Talk
+And take a look at the University of the Netherlands and of Flanders, and at Ted Talk

-For example: Does it make sense to not drink alcohol for a month?
+For example: Is it worth not drinking alcohol for a month?

 Dry muscles.nl - consequences of quitting smoking